HY-Data-Science-ML-Predictions/Electric-cars-taxation/README.md

 2) Activate virtual environment `source intro_to_ds_env/bin/activate`
 3) Install dependencies from `requirements.txt` with pip (or some another package manager) `pip install -r requirements.txt`

 # Run Jupyter Notebook

+!
+Create `data_files` named folder or equivalent (change `TARGET` at the start of the notebook the folder you create) and gitignore that to make notebook to work correctly !

 ## Vscode